Skip to content

 5. Lock in scope and pricing before construction.
 The most common source of budget overruns is scope changes during construction.
 A design-build firm that finalizes every detail before demolition day eliminates this risk.

-Custom Home Design and Build has completed whole-home remodels throughout Los Altos and the surrounding South Bay.
+Design-build integrates both disciplines under one roof.
+At Custom Home Design and Build, our team has completed over 100 projects since 2005, and we have been working in Los Altos and the surrounding South Bay communities throughout that time.
 We understand the specific challenges of renovating mid-century ranches: the structural considerations of opening floor plans, the system upgrades older homes need, and the finish quality this market demands.

 Phase 2 (Build): Our in-house team handles every trade, permit, and inspection.
+Because every decision was made in Phase 1, Phase 2 runs with zero change orders.
 No subcontractor surprises, no scope creep, no budget inflation.

 Start Planning Your Los Altos Whole-Home Remodel

 Ready to transform your Los Altos ranch into a modern home?
-Contact our team for a free consultation.
+Learn more about our home remodeling services or contact our team for a free consultation.
 We will visit your property, discuss your goals, and give you an honest assessment of what your project will cost before you commit to anything.

 Frequently Asked Questions